emptymalei/emptymalei.github.io/_posts/til/2015-02-10-programming.md

 ---

+## snakeviz

+**snakeviz** is a very nice tool to inspect a python program and find out what happened when a function is called.

+It also shows the time consumed on each step.

 ## Assigning Values to Multiple Variables

 In python, assigning values to several variables can be done in a compact way using list manipulation.